jhaals/yopass/README.md

 ## History

-Yopass was first released in 2014 and has since then been maintained by me and contributed to by this fantastic group of [contributors](https://github.com/jhaals/yopass/graphs/contributors).
-Yopass is used by many large corporations none of which are currently listed in this readme.
+Entrata Secrets was first released in 2014 and has since then been maintained by me and contributed to by this fantastic group of [contributors](https://github.com/jhaals/yopass/graphs/contributors).
+Entrata Secrets is used by many large corporations none of which are currently listed in this readme.
 If you are using yopass and want to support other then by code contributions.
-Give your thanks in an email, consider donating or by giving consent to list your company name as a user of Yopass in this readme(Trusted by)
+Give your thanks in an email, consider donating or by giving consent to list your company name as a user of Entrata Secrets in this readme(Trusted by)

 ## Trusted by